duarteocarmo/duarteocarmo.com/content/posts/26-Managing-finances-python-part-2.markdown

 ## Step 3: Using GitHub actions to automate the deployment

-Logging into to my AWS console and uploading a new `zip` everytime I change my `beancount` file is a pain.
+Logging into to my AWS console and uploading a new `zip` every time I change my `beancount` file is a pain.
 And I don't like pain.

-To avoid this, I created a github action that automatically watches the repo containing my `beancount` file and watches for changes in that file.
+To avoid this, I created a GitHub action that automatically watches the repo containing my `beancount` file and watches for changes in that file.
 If it changes, it then validates the ledger file, creates a new `.zip` version of the application, and uploads that to my AWS Beanstalk instance.

 It uses [this](https://github.com/einaregilsson/beanstalk-deploy) action as a base and adds a couple of features to it, like the validation  of the ledger file for example.